-Target Output Target/Commentary Trigger 805 new net new dwellings per annum 822 Target achieved for 22/23, no action necessary at this stage No 21,872 net new dwellings by 2036 8,703 since 2013 Housing Trajectory indicates target will be met No 9 net new Gypsy and Traveller pitches by 2036 (completed) 9 Completed Q4 22/23 No 24 net new Travelling Showpeople plots by 2036 (completed) 0 Plots are all allocated within the strategic sites of the Local Plan No
+Target Output Target/Commentary Trigger for Action (Y/N) 805 new net new dwellings per annum 1015 Target achieved for 23/24, no action necessary at this stage No 21,872 net new dwellings by 2036 9,718 since 2013 Housing Trajectory indicates target will be met No

-No net loss of Gypsy and Traveller Pitches or Travelling Showpeople plots 0 lost No action required No Growth Area 1 - 3,619 net new homes and 5 Travelling Showperson plots (completed) 311 dwellings (149 from windfalls) No action required; figures indicate target will be met by 2036 No Growth Area 2 - 4,793 net new homes; 14 Travelling Showperson plots and 10 Gypsy and Traveller Pitches (completed) 358 dwellings (9 from windfalls) No action required; figures indicate target will be met by 2036 No Growth Area 3 - 1,167 net new homes and 5 Travelling Showperson plots (completed) 153 dwellings (40 from windfalls) No action required; figures indicate target will be met by 2036 No Windfall Allowance of 1,200 net new homes between 2021-2036 198 Windfall Completions No action required No Appropriate mix of dwellings on development of 10 or more dwellings (permissions - against DM1 table) 1 bed 0% 2 bed 18% 3 bed 33% 4 bed 49% Policy requirement identified to be reviewed in the Local Plan review None met target No 50% of dwellings to be constructed to meet M4(2) on development of 10 or more dwellings (permissions) 4 applicable approvals - all achieved key indicator No action required No 5% of new affordable dwellings to meet M4(3) on developments of 30 or more dwellings 1 applicable approval - achieved target No action required No 5% self-build homes on developments of more than 100 dwellings 0 permitted Since policy adoption, there have been no schemes of 100 or more dwellings for which the policy could be applied to.
+Target Output Target/Commentary Trigger for Action (Y/N) 9 net new Gypsy and Traveller pitches by 2036 (completed) 1 during 2023/2024 9 Completed Q4 22/23 No 24 net new Travelling Showpeople plots by 2036 (completed) 0 Plots are all allocated within the strategic sites of the Local Plan No No net loss of Gypsy and Traveller Pitches or Travelling Showpeople plots 0 lost No action required No Growth Area 1 - 3,619 net new homes and 5 Travelling Showperson plots (completed) 362 dwellings (193 from windfalls) No action required; figures indicate target will be met by 2036 No Growth Area 2 - 4,793 net new homes; 14 Travelling Showperson plots and 10 Gypsy and Traveller Pitches (completed) 469 dwellings (1 from windfall) No action required; figures indicate target will be met by 2036 No Growth Area 3 - 1,167 net new homes and 5 Travelling Showperson plots (completed) 184 dwellings (10 from windfalls) No action required; figures indicate target will be met by 2036 No Windfall Allowance of 1,200 net new homes between 2021-2036 204 Windfall Completions No action required No Appropriate mix of dwellings on development of 10 or more dwellings (permissions - against DM1 table) 1 bed 32% 2 bed 44% 3 bed 19% 4 bed 5% Policy requirement identified to be reviewed in the Local Plan review None met target No 50% of dwellings to be constructed to meet M4(2) on development of 10 or more dwellings (permissions) 5 applicable approvals - all achieved key indicator No action required No 5% of new affordable dwellings to meet M4(3) on developments of 30 or more dwellings 1 applicable approval - achieved target No action required No

+5% self-build homes on developments of more than 100 dwellings 0 permitted Since policy adoption, there have been no schemes approved of 100 or more dwellings for which the policy could be applied to.
 Further information on development permissions granted for Self/Custom house building can be found on the Council's Monitoring Development webpage No Appropriate provision of Specialist Residential Accommodation on development of more than 100 dwellings 2 0 permitted Since policy adoption, there have been no schemes of 100 or more dwellings for which the policy could be applied to.
-No
+No Appropriate provision of Specialist Residential Accommodation on development of more than 100 dwellings 2 0 permitted Since policy adoption, there have been no schemes approved of 100 or more dwellings for which the policy could be applied to.
+No 35% affordable homes on sites of 11 or more dwellings (permissions) 37.5% 44 affordable dwellings were approved on threshold sites.
+Reserved matters applications for additional affordable housing were approved in this monitoring period but are not included in these figures to avoid double counting.
+No Not to exceed 50% of market housing on rural exception sites 0 permitted No rural exception sites permitted in monitoring period No